Chemical Burns of the Eye in Children

 - If a chemical burn of the eye isn’t

 treated right away, your child could have vision loss.
-Your child may even lose his
+They may even lose their

 Next Steps